 - Kyoto is a very safe city to visit (even for solo female travelers).
 That said, it’s always best to think about your safety when traveling abroad.
 World Nomads travel insurance has been designed by travelers for travelers, with coverage for more than 150 activities as well as emergency medical, lost luggage, trip cancellation, and more.

 - If you aren’t comfortable navigating Kyoto on your own, this Kyoto tour covers all the highlights.
 You’ll see all of Kyoto’s best bits without the headache of planning out a trip.

 - If you’re looking for a unique experience, renting a kimono is a fun thing to do in Kyoto.

 - For a stress-free visit to Kyoto, planning is vital.
 Online research is a great way to get to know the city, but it’s also a good idea to invest in a good guide book.
 This Lonely Planet was such a big help on my Japan solo trip.
 It includes tons of valuable tips and insights into the history, culture, and traditions of Kyoto.

 - Grab an ICOCA card, Kansai’s top-up transport card, to help you travel easier on buses, trains, and the subway.
 You’ll also be able to use it at convenience stores.

-- If you’re going to visit lots of tourist attractions in Kyoto, grabbing a sightseeing pass will be worthwhile.
+- If you’re going to visit lots of tourist attractions in Kyoto, consider grabbing a sightseeing pass.

 In a rush?
 Pin this 2 day itinerary Kyoto to read later.